mattriley/node-module-composer/README.md

     services-->stores;
 ```
 <p align="right"><em>Diagram not rendering?</em> <a href="https://github.com/mattriley/node-module-composer">View on GitHub</a></p>

-_If the diagram is not rendered, you might not be viewing this file in GitHub._

 For a less contrived example, see [Advanced example: Agile Avatars](#advanced-example-agile-avatars) below.